EFAS Congress

 • Selected videos will be added to the EFAS Surgical Video Library, accessible to all EFAS full members.

-• The 3 best authors of these top 5 videos will receive a price from the foundation and the opportunity to present and discuss their video during the session.
+• The 3best authors of these top 5 videos will receive a price from the foundation and the opportunity to present and discuss their video during the session.

 Don’t miss this chance to contribute to surgical education and gain recognition within the European foot and ankle surgical community.

-Deadline: Sunday 14th September 2025, at 00:00 CET
+Deadline: Sunday 13th September 2026, at 00:00 CET

 Submit your video and share your technique with Europe!